Keeps oil controlled and delivers a true matte finish without settling into pores, for even, long-lasting coverage.

 NARS Soft Matte Complete Foundation

-- Buildable coverage with a refined finish
+- Full coverage with a blurred matte look

 Buying Guide